emberjs/rfcs/text/0000-deprecate-ember-logger.md

 ## Drawbacks

-191 projects in Ember Inspector are using `Ember.Logger`.
+191 add-ons in Ember Inspector are using `Ember.Logger`.
 It has been there and documented for a long time.
 So this deprecation will cause some level of change on many projects.